OCSYT/SlimeTora/README.md

 # SlimeTora
-A program that connects the HaritoraX Wireless trackers to the [SlimeVR server](https://docs.slimevr.dev/server/index.html), supporting Bluetooth and the GX(6/2) communication dongles!.
+A program that connects the HaritoraX Wireless trackers to the [SlimeVR server](https://docs.slimevr.dev/server/index.html), supporting `Bluetooth` and the `GX(6/2)` communication dongles.

 This fork rewrites improves on the stability and performance of the app by rewriting the entire program from scratch; frontend and backend.